RealizingFutures/ThanksgivingArimaApp/Index.md

 --- &twocol

 ## The cost of Thanksgiving Dinner changes every year.
-How can you predict what these prices changes?
+How can you predict these prices changes?

 *** =left
 ![plot of chunk unnamed-chunk-1](assets/fig/unnamed-chunk-1-1.png)

 *** =right
 * The cost of a traditional Thanksgiving Dinner for 10 people has gone from 28.74 in 1986 to a whopping 50.11 in 2015.
-* This is an a total price increase of 74.36% and an average annual inflation rate of 2.48%.
+* This is a total price increase of 74.36% and an average annual inflation rate of 2.48%.
 * The cost increased by 13.18% between 2010 and 2011, but only by 1.27% between 2011 and 2015.
 * How much will the price increase next year?
 What about the next five years?